-But this year, the scenes have not been quite as chaotic, with more people than ever before preferring to nab deals online rather than facing the push and shove of strangers in a store fighting for a purchase.
+But recently, the scenes have not been quite as chaotic, with more people than ever before preferring to nab deals online rather than facing the push and shove of strangers in a store fighting for a purchase.
 This has led to a new emphasis on 'Cyber Monday' just after the Black Friday weekend where even more deals are advertised online.
 This year, Cyber Monday generated $3.07 billion in America with over 200 million visits to 4500 retail websites – this made it the biggest day of online sales in US history, up 16% from last year's record breaking amount.
 Here in the UK, consumers spent over £281million, the equivalent of £4.39 per person with traffic to retail websites growing to over 120% and mobile and tablet purchases accounting for over half of all traffic.

 And the rise of e-commerce does not just manifest itself over the Black Friday weekend.
 Chris Christopher, director of consumer economics at consulting firm IHS, predicts that online sales during this winter shopping season will jump 11.7% this year to about $95 billion.